Online Instructional Technology Master’s Degree

 Offered By: College of Education

-A Master of Science in Instructional Technology degree from Grand Canyon University (GCU) focuses on the design, development and implementation of technology-based learning solutions.
-This graduate-level program aims to train professionals who can create effective instructional materials and training programs using technology.
+A Master of Science in Instructional Technology degree from Grand Canyon University focuses on the design, development and implementation of technology-based learning solutions.
+This graduate-level program aims to educate professionals who can create effective instructional materials and training programs using technology.

-Master’s in instructional technology graduates are able to integrate technology into daily classroom work, as well as into teacher training.
-As a technology specialist in schools, instructional technology master’s degree graduates may lead the vision for how technology can be used in schools and help to make purchasing decisions based on those goals.
+As a student, you are taught how to integrate technology into daily classroom work, as well as into teacher training.
+As a technology specialist in schools, graduates may lead the vision for how technology can be used in schools and help to make purchasing decisions based on those goals.
 In addition, you are prepared to support the day-to-day use and integration of technology in teaching and troubleshoot problems that may arise.

-A cornerstone of the master’s in instructional technology is brain research about how technology connects to teaching, learning and memory.
-Master’s in instructional technology degree graduates also learn about:
+A cornerstone of this master’s program is brain research about how technology connects to teaching, learning and memory.
+Graduates also learn about:

 • Current practices and legal standards related to technology in schools